near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

        near call market mt_on_approve '{
          "token_id": ["1","2"],
+         "amounts": ["1","100"],
          "owner_id": "alice",
          "approval_id": 2,
          "msg": "{\"action\": \"list\", \"price\": [\"100\",\"50\"], \"token\": \"nDAI\" }" }' --accountId mt

-3. `market` now knows that it can sell Alice's token for 100 [nDAI](https://explorer.mainnet.near.org/accounts/6b175474e89094c44da98b954eedeac495271d0f.factory.bridge.near), and that when it transfers it to a buyer using `mt_batch_transfer`, it can pass along the given `approval_id` to ensure that Alice hasn't changed her mind.
-It can schedule any further cross-contract calls it wants, and if it returns these promises correctly, Alice's initial near-cli call will resolve with the outcome from the final step in the chain.
-If Alice actually made this call from a Market frontend, the frontend can use this return value for something useful.
+3. `market` now knows that it can sell Alice's tokens for 100 [nDAI] and 50 [nDAI] (https://explorer.mainnet.near.org/accounts/6b175474e89094c44da98b954eedeac495271d0f.factory.bridge.near), and that when it transfers it to a buyer using `mt_batch_transfer`, it can pass along the given `approval_id` to ensure that Alice hasn't changed her mind.

-### 3. Approval all with cross-contract call

-Alice approves Market to transfer some of her tokens and passes `msg` so that MT will call `mt_on_approve_all` on Market's contract.
-She probably does this via Market's frontend app which would know how to construct `msg` in a useful way.

-**High-level explanation**

-1. Alice calls `mt_approve_all` to approve `market` to transfer her tokens, and passes a `msg`
-2. Since `msg` is included, `mt` will schedule a cross-contract call to `market`
-3. Market can do whatever it wants with this info, such as listing the token for sale at a given price.
-The result of this operation is returned as the promise outcome to the original `mt_approve_all` call.
-This will allow the market to transfer the listing whenver necessary.
-In addition to this any future listings as well that this owner owns.
-In the case of a game new items in the collection can be listed for sale at no additional approval storage cost, within the contract.

-**Technical calls**

-1. Using near-cli:

-       near call mt mt_approve_all '{
-         "account_id": "market",
-         "msg": "{\"action\": \"approve"}"
-       }' --accountId alice --amount .000000000000000000000001

-   At this point, near-cli will hang until the cross-contract call chain fully resolves, which would also be true if Alice used a Market frontend using [near-api-js](https://docs.near.org/docs/develop/front-end/near-api-js).
-Alice's part is done, though.
-The rest happens behind the scenes.

-2. `mt` schedules a call to `mt_on_approve` on `market`.
-Using near-cli notation for easy cross-reference with the above, this would look like:

-       near call market mt_on_approve_all '{
-         "owner_id": "alice",
-         "approval_id": 2,
-         "msg": "{\"action\": \"approve\"}"
-       }' --accountId mt

-3. `market` now knows that it can approve selling or using alice's token.
-It also knows that when alice sets a price and that when it transfers it to a buyer using `mt_batch_transfer`, it can pass along the given `approval_id` to ensure that Alice hasn't changed her mind.
 It can schedule any further cross-contract calls it wants, and if it returns these promises correctly, Alice's initial near-cli call will resolve with the outcome from the final step in the chain.
 If Alice actually made this call from a Market frontend, the frontend can use this return value for something useful.

 ### 3. Approval with cross-contract call, edge case